fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ## Week 4 (Feb 8--12)
 We finish up our historiographical survey this week.
 This week's chapters cover how approaches to history changed in the second half of the 20th century.
 We are taking a short break from reading responses in favor of READING SUMMARIES.
 They are described below.

 ### Monday
-- Video: Background for 20th-century "paradigm shifts"

 {% include alert.html class='warning' title='Nothing due today' text="
-There is nothing due for today, but the lecture will be a big help for your summaries due Wednesday and Friday.
+No video, no quiz, nada.
+Nothing due for today!
+Use the time to produce better reading summaries due this week.
 "%}